Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ```

-Once you have you application use the command `rbw application <id>` to list the application id (ie: `id`) and the secret key (ie: `appSecret`).
+Once you have you application use the command `rbw application <id>` to get the application id (ie: `id`) and the secret key (ie: `appSecret`).

-You can check that your application has property `env` equals to `deployed` which means that you can inject the application id and secret key to your SDK or REST API and you should be able to connect to the Rainbow Developers Sandbox platform.
+You can check that your application has the property `env` equals to `deployed` which means that you can inject the application id and secret key to your SDK or REST API and you should be able to connect your application to the Rainbow Developers Sandbox platform.

 If you want to remove your application, just call the command `rbw delete application <id>`.